-Gathering evidence for a dispute that goes to an employment tribunal
+Gathering evidence for a dispute that goes to a civil court

 Each year in France, employment tribunals deal with more than 140,000 new cases.
 Employees who are absent without good reason, produce fake sick notes or misappropriate goods, cases involving violent behaviour or harassment… whatever their nature, disputes between employees and employers can cost the company a great deal of money, not to mention their impact on its brand image and any moral prejudice caused.

 Helping you to gather evidence admissible in court